markus-zzz/zzzconsulting-website/about.md

 Hiking, nature, rock climbing, slacklining, boardsports and natural movement in general.

 ## References
 Given at request.

-<sup>1</sup> Some job titles are quite ridiculous aren't they?
+<sup>1</sup> Well since it is my company I can assign myself this ridiculous
+title.
+On a more serious note though I do find that job titles are rather meaningless and often times arbitrarily assigned.